AriPerkkio/tutorial-vite-plugin/src/content/tutorial/vite-plugin/replace-plugin/transforming-code/content.md

 For example, when configured with `{ from: "Initial value", to: "Replaced value" }` this plugin should replace all occurrences of `"Initial value"` with `"Replaced value"`.

 The plugin will also be in a separate file from our `vite.config.ts`.
+Inlining plugins is ok for simple cases, but it is usual to abstract them using Plugin Constructors to keep our app configuration manageable as our plugins pipeline grows.
+These plugins can also be later packaged and published to npm to share them with other Vite users.
+You'll normally reach out for popular community plugins for common patterns, before building your own.

 ```
 ├── vite-plugin-replace.ts